Meleaurus/Library/README.md

-This is the start of my first project using JS OOP.
+This is the start of my first project using JS OOP and Firebase's Realtime Database.